 2.)
 Airlaw, this is like the highway code for a car license.
 Just memorize and practice quizzes and you pass easily.

 3.)
 Metrology & Navigation.
 Before we fly we need to understand if weather permits flying.
 Metrology was straightforward and easy to understand.
 As PPL we are flying by visual flight rules, and we need to know where we are.
 Hence, Navigation is a quite essential subject to know.
 Not too difficult and if you know how to understand and compute speed/distance/time relations you are advanced already.

 4.)
 HPL, Human Performance Limitations.
 That was a subject I feared as it seemed very medical.
 Not becoming a doctor.
 Turned out not too hard by practicing quizzes and memorising key terms.

 5.)
 FPPL, Flight Performance and Planning.
 The toughest subject.
 Needs hard work around understanding the limitations of the aircraft in air and ground through all phases of the flight.
 As in the word “planning”, this is all about what you need to think about ahead of any flight for making sure your flight is safe and sound.

 5.)
 VFR COM, talk like a Pilot and understand how communication by radio works.
 Memorising of the language/abbreviations used.
 Just need practice and easy to learn.

 6.)
 Type Tech, a subject on the technical data on the specific aircraft we use, Cessna 172.

 7.)
 EPTL, English Proficiency Test.
-Practice samples and get a 6.
+Practice samples and get a 6 ( best score).
 Then you dont need to sit again to demonstrate your skill at regular intervals.

 here is my up to date flying experience….(this will be updated as the training progresses)